Alicia Roth Weigel: Political and LGBTQIA activism

 Since 2017, Weigel has often advocated for legislative change at the Texas State Capitol in Austin, starting with her role as a director for Deeds Not Words—a non-profit organization focused on gender equality.
 The organization's founder, Democratic politician Wendy Davis, was her personal mentor and recruited Weigel to work for Deeds Not Words in 2016.
-Weigel was the campaign manager for Danielle Skidmore's City Council race, the first openly transgender person to run for public office in Texas.
-She also served as Secretary of Secretary of Austin Young Democrats.
+Weigel was the campaign manager for Danielle Skidmore's City Council race, one of the first openly transgender people to run for public office in Texas.
+She also served as Secretary of Austin Young Democrats.

 Weigel campaigned against Bill 6, a bathroom bill, in the Texas State Senate.
 After consulting Davis and Skidmore, Weigel decided to come out as intersex before the Texas State Legislature while speaking against the proposed legislation.

 Since coming out, Weigel has worked as an advocate and activist for intersex rights.
 She was one of three intersex people featured in Julie Cohen's 2023 documentary Every Body.
 She speaks out against surgical procedures performed on intersex children without their consent.

 Weigel also worked as a partner for the Pride Fund, which invests money in LGBTQIA-led companies.
 She served as a Human Rights Commissioner of Austin, and collaborated with lawmakers to reduce sexual assault, and human trafficking through legislation and also introduced legislation that funds reproductive rights and mandates paid sick leave.
 Weigel is also a speaker represented by the Collective Speakers bureau and founded the firm Intrepida Strategy.
 In 2023, Weigel partnered with Texas Health Action to launch the nation's first ever intersex care offering for adult patients through their Kind Clinics.

 In 2019, she was awarded the Ceci Gratias Guardian Award by the Austin LGBT Chamber of Commerce.